AJ8GH/aoc-go/year-24/day-11/resources/README.md

 Your puzzle answer was `202019`.

-The first half of this puzzle is complete!
-It provides one gold star: ⭐

 --- Part Two ---
 -------------------------

 The Historians sure are taking a long time.
 To be fair, the infinite corridors *are* very large.

 *How many stones would you have after blinking a total of 75 times?*

+Your puzzle answer was `239321955280205`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐